All spoilers on this page are left unmarked. You Have Been Warned!

-On Alderaan, seeing Orgus Din get killed by Darth Angral in a holorecording, after just finally having cornered his last apprentice.
+- On Alderaan, seeing Orgus Din get killed by Darth Angral in a holorecording, after just finally having cornered his last apprentice.
 What makes it worse is that it was initially thought that he was killed in a Sith attack, but fortunately managed to turn up and reunite with the Jedi Knight for one last time.

-Uphrades.
+- Uphrades.
 Occasionally the knight acknowledges how much this affected them.
 The mail you get after the fact doesn't really lessen the gut-punch.
 Millions of people living on a pleasant agricultural world, and Darth Angral decides to turn the entire planet into a fireball with his Devastator weapon.
 Then you're told that only a hundred or so survived.

 Jedi Consular Storyline

-The Trooper's class quest on Tatooine culminates in a Sadistic Choice: let the Imperials escape with state-of-the-art new bomb designs that they plan to test on civilians on some other frontier world, or let your former teammate - the man who gave you the warning about what the Imperials were doing and gave you the chance to stop them in the first place - die when the base self-destructs.
+- The Trooper's class quest on Tatooine culminates in a Sadistic Choice: let the Imperials escape with state-of-the-art new bomb designs that they plan to test on civilians on some other frontier world, or let your former teammate - the man who gave you the warning about what the Imperials were doing and gave you the chance to stop them in the first place - die when the base self-destructs.
 There's not enough time to stop the explosion and still catch the Imperials, and he begs you to leave him behind and go after them; if you do, the game shows him in his cell as the base blows, sadly resigned to his fate.
 The email you get from General Garza afterwards just twists the knife:

-Late game you are forced into another such choice regarding the fate of Sgt.
+- Late game you are forced into another such choice regarding the fate of Sgt.
 Jaxo.
 Jaxo is a cute Republic Special Forces agent who worked with the trooper earlier on in his storyline, and if you were a male, was a minor romance option (and well liked by the player base).
 Eventually, you have to decide between condemning her to die by Explosive Decompression (with her begging and pleading for you to let her live), or sacrificing 300 Republic citizens being held prisoner by Imperials.
 The sheer number of otherwise Light Side trooper players who made the Dark Side choice to save Jaxo rather than the 300 prisoners is telling.

 Sith Warrior Storyline

-If you play as a female Sith warrior and marries Quinn, one of his love letters to you is about one having children together one day (or in his own words, an 'infant contingency report').
+- If you play as a female Sith warrior and marry Quinn, one of his love letters to you is about one having children together one day (or in his own words, an 'infant contingency report').
 In which he writes in formal military language about the risk of you being weakened during the pregnancy, how to protect the infant against your enemies once he or she is born, etc. Although it is heartwarming in a way, it also highlighted the fact that despite all your power and authority, as a powerful Sith, you will never be able to enjoy a happy family life the same way that a normal person can and have to be constantly at guard against everyone that want to harm your loved ones.

 Sith Inquisitor Storyline

-If playing Light-Side, the culmination of the Alderaan arc has Nomar Organa waiting for you with an ambush, revealing that he never had any intention of leaving the Jedi to reunite with Lady Rist, the woman who had pined for him for over 20 years.
-Considering that the Inquisitor had conducted themselves with honour throughout the quest, his callous betrayal and Holier Than Thou speech on Jedi virtues, makes it's very satisfying when you're forced to kill him.
+- If playing Light-Side, the culmination of the Alderaan arc has Nomar Organa waiting for you with an ambush, revealing that he never had any intention of leaving the Jedi to reunite with Lady Rist, the woman who had pined for him for over 20 years.
+Considering that the Inquisitor had conducted themselves with honour throughout the quest, his callous betrayal and Holier Than Thou speech on Jedi virtues, makes it very satisfying when you're forced to kill him.

-Braden's death.
+- Braden's death.
 It drives Mako to tears, and almost immediately lets the hatred for Tarro set in.

-The main storyline on Taris.
+- The main storyline on Taris.
 You've been sent to kill an exiled Mandalorian.
 Along the way, you talk with his son, future squadmate Torian Cadera.
 When you catch up to the man, Jicoln doesn't beg for his life.
 He just wants to talk with Torian.

 Imperial Agent Storyline